rgalanakis/tddtraining/reveal.js/md_source/all.md

 V

-How can we be sure we're reaching the "play corp" logic?
+How can we be sure we're reaching the "player corp" logic?

     import mock